Almost 300 Arctic and Antarctic expeditions

 The research vessel Polarstern was first commissioned in 1982.
-Since then, the ship has completed almost 270 expeditions to the Arctic and Antarctic (autumn 2018).
-Specially designed for working in polar seas, Polarstern is currently one of the most sophisticated polar research and supply vessels in the world.
+Since then, the ship has completed almost 300 expeditions to the Arctic and Antarctic.
+Specially designed for working in polar seas, Polarstern is still one of the most sophisticated polar research and supply vessels in the world.
 And although it has been in service for over 35 years, it can still fully perform its operational duties thanks to the modern technology on board.

 The ship is equipped for research in the areas of biology, geology, geophysics, glaciology, chemistry, oceanography and meteorology.
 It has nine research laboratories and can be equipped with additional laboratory containers.